Sanjay Sharma (serial killer): Early life and first marriage

-Sanjay Sharma was born in 1969 in New Delhi, India, one of two boys in a family with four children.
-When he was five years old, his older brother, Anil, was sent to a boarding school, but despite this, Sanjay constantly looked up to his brother.
-When he became an adult, Anil moved to the United States, where he began a career as a businessman in New York City.
-Eager to join his brother, Sanjay dropped out of school and moved to the city in search of financial opportunities, first living with his brother and then with some friends.
+Sanjay Sharma was born in 1969 in New Delhi, India, the younger of two boys in a family with four children.
+When he was five years old, his older brother, Anil, whom he looked up to, was sent to a boarding school.
+In adulthood Anil moved to the United States, where he began a career as a businessman in New York City.
+Sharma dropped out of school shortly afterwards and moved to the city in search of financial opportunities, first living with his brother and then with friends.
 In order to earn an income, he took on jobs at an electronic store and then a grocery store, for which he was described as a hard worker by Anil.
 While residing in New York City, Sanjay met 20-year-old Ecuadorian national Cecilia Mantuano, with whom he began a romantic relationship.

-In 1992, the couple were married, and a year later, Cecilia gave birth to a son, Alexander, at Queens Hospital Center.
-Shortly after that, however, their marriage began to be marked by frequent scandals and threats from Sharma, which resulted in Mantuano seeking a restraining order from the courts.
-By that time, Sharma fled back to India, without officially divorcing his wife.
-He decided to remain in the country and lie low for a while, and during his frequent plane trips between New Delhi and Mumbai, he became acquainted with 23-year-old Razi Singh, a flight attendant for Jet Airways.
+In 1992, the couple were married, and a year later, Mantuano gave birth to a son, Alexander, at Queens Hospital Center.
+The marriage deteriorated after Alexander's birth due to threats Sharma allegedly made to Mantuano, which resulted in Mantuano seeking a restraining order.
+Sharma fled back to India without officially divorcing his wife, and decided to remain in the country and keep a low profile.
+During his frequent flights between New Delhi and Mumbai, he became acquainted with 23-year-old Razi Singh, a flight attendant for Jet Airways.

 Second marriage and first murder

-Despite the disapproval of her family, Singh began dating Sharma, who presented himself as an officer working in the NYPD.
+Despite the disapproval of her family, Singh began dating Sharma, who presented himself as an officer working in the New York City Police Department.
 While he acted courteous and friendly towards the Singh family, they treated him with suspicion and forbade him from marrying their daughter.
 Without the family's knowledge, Sharma and Razi married at a New Delhi temple on 8 July 1997.
 Not long after, Sharma started to act violently towards his new wife, handcuffing her to the bed, forbidding her to talk to her parents and monitoring her phone calls.
-On top of that, he demanded that Razi's family give him a car, a new house and a dowry worth 1,000,000 rupees, something they categorically refused to do, as they were both unable and unwilling to pay that sum.
-Profoundly angered by their refusal, about a month after the wedding, Sharma burned down the family's house and a neighbouring restaurant, shortly after threatening his wife's father, Sanwal, with a hammer.
-In response, the father called the police, who promptly arrested Sharma and charged him with illegal possession of a weapon, after they found that he was also carrying a handgun.
+He also demanded that Razi's family give him a car, a new house and a dowry worth 1,000,000 rupees, something they refused to do, as they were both unable and unwilling to pay that sum.
+Angered by their refusal, about a month after their wedding, Sharma burned down the family's house and a neighbouring restaurant, shortly after threatening his father-in-law Sanwal with a hammer.
+In response, Sanwal called the police, who promptly arrested Sharma and charged him with illegal possession of a weapon after they found that he was also carrying a handgun.